emrosenf/Open-Xml-PowerTools/TYPESCRIPT_PORT_PLAN.md

 4. **Structural Token Grouping**
    - Groups scattered changes as 1+1 when separated only by DRAWING_/PICT_/MATH_/TXBX_ tokens
+   - Handles cases like "text [DRAWING] modified" where DRAWING should not break up a single change

 5. **Drawing Token Differential**
    - Counts DRAWING_/PICT_ tokens separately across table rows